kirin-3/kirin-cogs/customrolecolor/README.md

 - **Usage**: `[p]colorpreview #00FF00`

 #### `[p]colorpalette`
-View a generated image of common colors and their hex codes to help you choose.
+View a generated image of common colors and a copyable text list of hex codes.
 - **Usage**: `[p]colorpalette`

 ## Requirements